ThexXTURBOXx/dex2jar/SECURITY.md

 Send me an email: nico.mexis@kabelmail.de

-I will try to respond to you as soon as possible (sometimes, it could take some days, but I *will* contact you back; I have university and am maintaining this fork in my free time).
+I will try to respond to you as soon as possible (sometimes, it could take some days, but I *will* contact you back; I have full-time work and am maintaining this fork in my spare time).